sravyaysk/vitaFlow/README.md

 # Introduction
 Exploring data science projects or experimenting new ideas/algorithms are often exciting and fun to play around.

-However when it comes to building a end-to-end Machine Learning pipeline to handle different data sets and models or algorithms, will often put as in a tough spot with lot of engineering challenges/aspects which were neglected previously.
+However when it comes to building an end-to-end Machine Learning pipeline to handle different data sets and models or algorithms, will often put us in a tough spot with lot of engineering challenges/aspects which were neglected previously.

-The process itself encompassed many small details and tasks that the data science community does not tend to celebrate (at least, not as much as the newest algorithm!).
+The process itself encompasses many small details and tasks that the data science community does not tend to celebrate (at least, not as much as the newest algorithm!).
 The algorithm itself is a very small piece of the whole ecosystem — much like the little black box in this image: